A list of main components, scripts, 3d printing/laser cutting files, instructions

 Assaying lepidopteran flight directionality with non-invasive methods that permit repeated use and release after testing

-The flight simulator is constructed from non-magnetic materials (PVC, aluminium, PETG) and consisted of three main components:
+The flight simulator is constructed from non-magnetic materials (PVC, aluminium, PETG) and consisted of two main components: a flight chamber and direction recording system.

 Two miniature video cameras (2; Waveshare Electronics, model H) are symmetrically positioned around the tungsten rod, with one capturing the butterflies’ behaviour from above.
 Using two cameras instead of one ensure a symmetrical environment within the flight simulator.
 A Raspberry Pi 4 single-board computer (3) connected to a laptop (6) is used for real-time monitoring of insect flight behaviour and to store raw video footage from each test for further analysis.

-Various types of information about the migratory flight of an insect in a flight simulator can be extracted from video files, including , activity patterns (flight/non-flight), and.
+Various types of information about the migratory flight of an insect in a flight simulator can be extracted from video files, including , activity patterns (flight/non-flight), flight direction, wing beats, etc.

 flight tracks